Paul Budde

 During the extensive rain periods between 1315-1317 most of the Low Countries were flooded again with hardly any farming being possible.

 The first St. Elizabeth’s flood of 1404 occurred on or around November 19, 1404, the namesake day of Saint Elisabeth of Hungary.
 The floods were especially catastrophic in Flanders, Zeeland and Holland.
-The area in Zeeland and Flanders had also been flooded twenty-nine years earlier, on October 8, 1375.
+The area in Zeeland and Flanders had also been flooded twenty-nine years earlier, on October 8, 1375 when the Riederwaard disappeared in the waves.

 Some areas untouched during a previous flood in 1375, such as the small towns of IJzendijke and Hugevliet were now totally destroyed.
 In the county of Flanders all the coast islands in the mouth of the Westerschelde were washed away.
 After this calamity John the Fearless, Duke of Burgundy (Jan zonder Vrees) gave the command to link all the dikes already existing into one large dike which ran from the north from the county to the south.
 This explains why the Belgian coast line is so straight.
 Since Jan zonder Vrees was also count of Flanders, this dike is still named Graaf Jansdijk (Duke John’s Dyke).